Source code security audits objectives

-In code security audit, the entire source code of a particular component or application is usually analyzed automatically using a SAST solution.
+In code security audit, the software entire source code of a particular component or application is usually analyzed automatically using a SAST solution.

 Once this information is available, false positive filtering is performed, usually with the help of the development team.
 The various bad practices of secure development that can be found in the source code are also discussed.

 This information is then documented and presented in a report detailing all the vulnerabilities found, a brief description of each one and its possible solution.